uniment/PartialFuns.jl/README.md

 *PartialFuns.jl*
 ---

-A more refined demo for underscore partial application syntax, à la [PR#24990](https://github.com/JuliaLang/julia/pull/24990).
+Refined partial function applicator types and parsing for underscore partial application syntax, à la [PR#24990](https://github.com/JuliaLang/julia/pull/24990).

 You can do things like this!